-Let’s be honest: minimalism scares the shit out of you, doesn’t it?
-You’re worried you’ll get rid of stuff you might need later.
-You’re worried what your friends/family/co-workers/neighbors will think about you?
-You’re worried you’ll lose your identity, your status, and everything you’ve giving meaning to in your life.
-Right?
+Minimalism scares the shit out of you, doesn’t it?
+You’re worried you’ll get rid of stuff you’ll need later.
+You’re worried what your friends, your family, your co-workers, and your neighbors will think of you.
+You’re worried you’ll lose your identity, your status, and everything you’ve given meaning to in your life.

 I have always been the type of person who puts his whole heart into his beliefs.
-When I take on a particular ideal or way of life I make the most of it.
+When I take on a particular ideal or way of life, I make the most of it.
 I do this to a fault.
-I have such high expectations of myself that I often expect perfection.
-This is probably why I stress out easier than most, why I have more anxiety than most, and why my chest sometimes feels tighter than a small glove on O.J.
-Simpson’s hand.
+I have such high expectations of myself that I often expect perfection, which is probably why I stress out easier than most, why I have more anxiety than most.

 On top of the expectations, a lot of people around me love to point out every “non-minimal” thing I have in my life.
-They love to talk about how I still own a condo (one that I’m having trouble selling), wear Allen Edmonds shoes (which I’ve owned for 5 years), have a nice haircut (yes someone actually brought up my haircut), and the list goes on and on.
-But these people are just jealous of my new way of life, of my new lifestyle.
-They feel like I’m judging them because I don’t live the way they do anymore.
+They love to talk about how I own a condo, wear nice shoes, and have a nice haircut (yes, someone actually brought up my haircut), and the list goes on and on.
+But these people are only projecting.
+They feel as though I’m judging them because I don’t live the way they do anymore.

-The beautiful thing about minimalism is there is no right or wrong, there is no pace at which you have to live your life, and there is nothing that says “this is how you have to live your life.”
-Minimalism is a journey, and it is different for everyone.
+The beautiful thing about minimalism is there is no right or wrong, there is no pace at which you must live your life, and there is nothing that says “this is how you have to live.”
+Minimalism is a journey, and it is scary for everyone.

 Read this essay and 150 others in our new book, Essential.